Georgia State Advocacy

 March of Dimes volunteers and staff work to influence both legislative and regulatory activities in each state by serving as powerful voices for the needs of pregnant women, infants, children and families.
 Our efforts span the full range of our annual Advocacy & Government Affairs priorities, including access to care, research and surveillance, and prevention and education.

-In Georgia, the March of Dimes achieved 5 legislative wins in 2017 by securing funding in the state’s budget for maternity mortality prevention activities, long-acting reversible contraceptives (LARCS), rural obstetrics and gynecologists (OB/GYN) residency programs, and funding for environmental health workers to prevent the spread of the Zika virus across the state.
-March of Dimes also advocated to pass legislation requiring drug treatment centers prioritize admission for substance-using pregnant women in Georgia.
+In Georgia, the March of Dimes achieved 6 legislative wins in 2017 by securing funding in the state’s budget for maternity mortality prevention activities, long-acting reversible contraceptives (LARCS), rural obstetrics and gynecologists (OB/GYN) residency programs, and funding for environmental health workers to prevent the spread of the Zika virus across the state.
+March of Dimes also advocated to pass legislation requiring drug treatment centers prioritize admission for substance-using pregnant women in Georgia and advocated to improve the state’s neonatal abstinence syndrome (NAS) surveillance system.

 - Sign up for the March of Dimes Advocacy Network to receive updates and action alerts related to our advocacy priorities.